UNN-SPKI/Nor-DeID-Evaluation/README.md

 ## Installing

+We currently assume that Python 3.9 is used: newer versions may have issues building wheels for Fasttext on Windows (required by `string2string`)

 The synthetic dataset from "Instruction-guided deidentification with synthetic test cases for Norwegian clinical text", presented at NLDL 2024, is included in the repository.

 To get the NorSynthClinical-PHI dataset when setting up the project, clone the project with submodules: